ilg-physics-ucsb/physics3l-manual/Lab4Week1-Resonance/Lab4Week1-Resonance.md

 What is $\Delta L$ in terms of wavelength?
 :::

 2. You now know the separation between two standing waves.
-We will increase our pipe length by $L$, with five standing waves forming over that change.
+We will increase our pipe length by $L$, with five standing waves forming over that change (five segments inside changed length).

 :::Question
 What is the separation between five standing waves (*i.e.*, if you call the one at which you are starting the first one, from that one up to the fifth one)?